 1984 Lecturer in Modern British and International History, Cardiff University (then University College, Cardiff); Senior Lecturer, 1997; Reader, 2006; Professor 2011.

-I am responsible, at undergraduate level, for 2 triple modules and a contribution to the first year modern history core course.
-I also run 2 x 20 credit and 2 x 10 credit MA modules and am currently supervising 3 PhD students.
+I am responsible, at undergraduate level, for 1 triple module and a contribution to the first year modern history core course.
+I also run 2 x 20 credit and 2 x 10 credit MA modules and supervise PhD students.
 My aim has always been to use the primary source materials and insights derived from my research to inform my teaching.
-Currently this applies with particular force to my year 3 undergraduate option on Britain and European Integration, 1940-75, and to my MA modules – all of which reflect my interests in the political economy of modern Britain and its relationship with the global economy after 1945.
-These attract a large number of students, despite the fact that they involve the introduction of a fair degree of economic theory to students who for the most part have no background in economics and who are indeed rather frightened of the subject.
+Currently this applies with particular force to my year 3 undergraduate option on Britain and European Integration, 1951-75, and to my MA modules – all of which reflect my interests in the political economy of modern Britain and its relationship with the global economy after 1945.

 Membership and External Activity